tmey2016/rsi/README.md

-** This is in progress and incomplete.
-Should be finished this month (May 2019) **

-# Write Code without using a Keyboard

-## What is this?
-Tools to continue being a coder when typing causes hand pain (and RSI survival tips)
+# A solution to continue being a coder when typing causes hand pain

 ## My History
 In December 2014, after 23 years of heavy computer use as a software engineer, I started having severe pain in my finger joints.
 Since then, I cannot type for an extended period of time without causing pain for days later.
-Medical procedures have been unfruitful and it is supposed to be arthritis caused by repetitive stress.
+Medical procedures have been unfruitful and it is supposed to be arthritis caused by repetitive stress (RSI).

-Therefore, my last 4 years have been spent looking for alternatives so I can continue my career writing code.
+Therefore, my last 4+ years have been spent looking for alternatives so I can continue my career writing code.
 I have tried countless hardware and software solutions including keyboards, pens, speech, and touch.

 **I have discovered the optimum combination of tools that have allowed me to continue to code efficiently without stressing my fingers.
-I am making this public so that others in a similar situation may use it and have hope and success.**
+I am sharing this so that others in a similar situation may use it and have hope and success.**

 ## The Solution, in brief

 Use a pen tablet for all mouse and keyboard input.
 Pen input is low impact on your hands, and a tablet, unlike a touch screen, can be used comfortably resting your hand on your desk while keeping your display at eye level.
 A floating software keyboard is used to enter keystrokes.

 Key combinations use a single pen button in combination with the software keyboard.
 For example, press Ctrl-C (copy) by holding the pen button while pointing to the letter C on the software keyboard and touching the pen to the tablet.
-As you might expect, undo is Z, paste is V, etc. What each letter does is up to you: I have Q type Tab, M type ->, and L presses the End key then types a semicolon.
+As you might expect, undo is Z, paste is V, etc. What each letter does is up to you: I have Q type Tab, M type ->, and L press the End key then type a semicolon.

 The same pen button (always beneath your thumb) also turns a click into right-click.
 The only time you move your thumb off this button is to scroll (mouse wheel): for that, hold the second pen button and drag the pen tip across the tablet.